Anticipating Your Needs, Exceeding Your Expectations

 13. Where does the trustee get the money to purchase a new insurance policy?

 From you, but in a special way.
 If you transfer money directly to the trustee, there could be a gift tax.
-But you can make annual tax-free gifts of up to $13,000 ($26,000 if your spouse joins you) to each beneficiary of your trust.
+But if set up properly, you can make annual tax-free gifts of up to $14,000 ($28,000 if your spouse joins you) to each beneficiary of your trust.
 (Amounts may increase periodically for inflation.)
 If you give more than this, the excess is applied to your federal gift/estate tax exemption.

 14. Are there any restrictions on transferring my existing policies to an insurance trust?

 Yes.
-If you die within three years of the date of the transfer, it will be considered invalid by the IRS and the insurance will be included in your taxable estate.
+Generally, if you die within three years of the date of the transfer, it will be considered invalid by the IRS and the insurance will be included in your taxable estate.
 There may also be a gift tax.
-Be sure to discuss this with your advisor.
+But there are strategies to avoid the so-called three-year rule, so be sure to discuss this with your advisor.

 15. Can I make any changes to the trust?